stellaexp/data-centric-development-project/README.md

 In addition, if it is not obvious, you should also describe how to run your code locally.

 ## Credits
-I'd like to thank the Tutor Support team at Code Institute who helped me with any issues I became particularly stuck on.
+I'd like to thank the Tutor Support team at Code Institute who pointed me in the right direction with any issues I became particularly stuck on.

 ## Content
 All recipes were taken from BBC Good Food, or otherwise from memory by myself.